Checkout source code

 • org.apache.sis.test.extensive Java property set to true.

 The SpatialMetadataTest database should stay empty when not running tests, because Apache SIS always delete the temporary schema after tests completion, regardless if the tests were successful or not.
-The role and database can be created by the following SQL instructions (replace my_unix_user_name by your actual user name):
+The role and database can be created by connecting to the server:

 CREATE ROLE my_unix_user_name LOGIN;